cathieyun/CollaBoard/docs/README.txt

 If you add any other documents to this directory, please add the filenames to the above list.

-To run the server: Run the CollaboardServer.java file.
+To run the server: Run the main method in the CollaboardServer.java file.
-To run the client: Run the Client.java file.
+To run the client: Run the main method in the Client.java file.
 Each time it is run, a new Client socket connection is created.